Aka-DoctorCode/DonationAddresses/README.md

-# Donations
+# Support & Tips

-Your support mean world to me!
-Donations keep World of Warcraft add-ons alive and growing.
-Every bit help me spend more time making great things for you.
-Much love and big thanks for help!
+Your support means the world to me!
+Tips and voluntary contributions keep this World of Warcraft add-on alive and growing.
+Every bit helps me spend more time making great things for you.
+Much love and big thanks for your help!

+Legal Disclaimer: This add-on is provided completely for free.
+Any cryptocurrency sent to the addresses below is considered a voluntary tip to support my time as an independent developer.
+It does not constitute a purchase of software, does not grant any special rights or premium support, and is not tax-deductible, as I am not a registered charity.
+Please ensure you use the correct network and address, as I cannot be held responsible for funds lost due to transfer errors on the blockchain.

-Scan QR code or put correct address and network.
-Do not forget transfer minimum wallet allows.
-Thank you from bottom of heart for generous donation!
+Scan the QR code or input the correct address and network.
+Do not forget to transfer at least the minimum the wallet allows.
+Thank you from the bottom of my heart for your generous support!

 | QR Code | Details |
 |----|----|